Chronicles of Ancient Darkness: Main characters

 Fin-Kedinn is the wise leader of the Raven Clan, Renn's uncle and eventually Torak's foster father.
 In the past he was best friends with Torak's father and his brother Tenris, both of whom were ambitious to become mages.
 Fin-Kedinn was in love with Torak's mother, but she loved Fa, Torak's father, and followed him into exile when they fled the Soul-Eaters.
-Fin-Kedinn has won the respect of all the clans and even that of Wolf, who admire the 'lead wolf who smells of raven' because he has the habits of a wolf, such as only sleeping for short periods of time.
+Fin-Kedinn has won the respect of all the clans and even that of Wolf, who admires the 'lead wolf who smells of raven' because he has the habits of a wolf, such as only sleeping for short periods of time.
 Although impassive and refusing to show emotion, Fin-Kedinn cares deeply for both Renn and Torak.

 The Soul-Eaters are a group of mages who united to combine their powers for the good of all people calling themselves the "Healers", but became corrupted and now wish to have power over everyone, using a crystal called the Fire Opal to make demons do their bidding.
 There were initially seven of mages in the group.
 Torak's late father, Fa, joined the group against his wife's advice, before rejecting their desire to take power.
 He summoned the seven together and shattered the Fire Opal into three pieces, causing a great fire that ripped across the forest.
 The Soul Eaters were scattered and Torak's father and mother went into exile.
 Torak's mother then gave birth to her son, and when she died shortly afterwards Fa continued his exile with his son for 12 years, before Fa's death at the beginning of the first novel.
 The seven mages were from the Otter Clan (the Walker/Narrander), Seal Clan (Tenris), Wolf Clan (Torak's Father), Bat Clan (Nef), Viper Clan (Seshru), Oak Clan (Thiazzi), and Eagle Owl Clan (Eostra).